Estonia Crypto Tax 2

 There are some laid-down rules concerning taxation of income from cryptocurrency in Estonia.
 Income from trading in cryptocurrency, conversion of cryptocurrency into ordinary currency, exchanging it for another cryptocurrency, or using the cryptocurrency to pay for goods or services shall be declared by the individuals.
 Furthermore, income derived from extracting a cryptocurrency shall be treated as entrepreneurial income.

-In 2024, some changes were made to Estonian tax legislation.
-Among them is the treatment of cryptocurrency taxation.
-It is relevant to note that such operations as the conversion of income that is already taxable-in other words, salary received in cryptocurrency-into regular currency or any other purchases of goods and services with it does not create additional tax liabilities.
-In other words, in cases when tax has already been paid on income received in cryptocurrency, its further use does not imply further taxation.
+In 2025, certain changes were made to Estonian tax legislation, including the treatment of cryptocurrency taxation.
+It is important to note that operations involving the conversion of income that has already been taxed—such as salary received in cryptocurrency—into regular currency or using it to purchase goods and services do not create additional tax liabilities.
+In other words, if tax has already been paid on cryptocurrency income, its further use does not trigger further taxation.

-Starting from 2024, the obligation of information disclosure about the income earned by the users with the Estonian Tax and Customs Board concerns platforms and payment intermediaries.
-Among those are the incomes received from trading platforms, real estate rent, provision of services, sale of goods, and vehicle rentals.
+Starting from 2025, the requirement for income disclosure extends to platforms and payment intermediaries.
+These entities will be obligated to report the income earned by users to the Estonian Tax and Customs Board.
+This includes income from trading platforms, rental of real estate, provision of services, sale of goods, and vehicle rentals.

 For those individuals who are involved in the development of cryptocurrency, the proceeds derived from such an activity represent entrepreneurial income.
 Such persons have to be registered in the commercial register and can act as sole proprietors-FIE or through an organization.
 Notably, expenses connected with the generation of income from the development of cryptocurrency cannot be subtracted by individual entrepreneurs.